Dictionary » Negative Words » Shadow – Meaning, Definition, Synonyms and Antonyms

 3. Can “shadow” be used as a verb?

 Yes.
-“To shadow” someone means to follow them closely and secretly.
-It can also mean to accompany someone closely for learning or observation.
+To shadow someone means to follow them closely and often discreetly.
+It can also mean to accompany someone for observation or learning, especially in professional training.

 4. What does “living in someone’s shadow” mean?

-5. Does “shadow” have positive meanings?
+5. Does “shadow” always have a negative meaning?

 Explore more S words